By Troy Ivan

 TWO SCOOPS FLOWER DRY SIFT KIEF

-It’s very poor technique to bounce ground flower over cleaner sift from nug and you can see why.
-The lighter kief layer underneath is cleaner from the flower and the darker contaminate layer on top of it from the ground material.
+It’s very poor technique to bounce ground flower over cleaner sift from nug, and you can see why.
+The lighter kief layer underneath is cleaner from the flower, and the darker contaminate layer on top of it is from the ground material.
 I wanted to do this as an example and to beat the flower up as much as possible to minimize what would be left in the bounced material.
 Dry sift results by screen: 90 – 5g, 110 – 16g, 200 – 10g, Bottom – 18g.
 Total of 49g (16% of 310).

 TWO SCOOPS SIFTED FLOWER ETHANOL CLEANUP (310g bounced, 260g for ethanol extraction)

 12.1g of pretty nice oil came out of that beaten-up flower with a 1-hour dry ice wash.
 You can see the filtered wash was very clean, but the oil is a little on the darker side.
 In addition to being a pretty thick layer, it’s also because this flower was harvested late and not stored optimally.
 A little carbon scrub would have cleaned up the looks, but it wasn’t necessary because the oil was still nice and stony.

 I’m not sure which is more frustrating, dry sift or bubble.
 You put in so much work, and the high-quality end product yield is so small.
 BUT that little bit of gold is really fun to have.
 I must admit that my bubble technique has much room for improvement, but I believe my results are consistent with average process execution.
 I was shooting for the highest quality possible to achieve without excessive effort, so I used high-quality flower, left the nugs whole, and ran two separate runs of 5-minute- and 12-minute runs in the Bubble Machine.